Areas of practice

 I am a Registered Clinical Counsellor with an M.A. in Counselling Psychology from U.B.C, and a Ph.D. in Philosophy from the University of Toronto.
 I have been privileged to work in the field of counselling for over 18 years.
 I offer a sliding scale to make this opportunity more accessible to a wider range of people seeking healing and growth.

-Client fee individuals:$80-$125 sliding scale; other arrangements are sometimes available
+Client fee individuals:$120-$160 sliding scale; reduced fee is sometimes available

-Client fee couples/families:$80-$125 sliding scale; other arrangements are sometimes available
+Client fee couples/families:$120-$160 sliding scale; reduced fee is sometimes available